waibui/waibui.github.io/about.md

 My goal is to bring you `stories`, `insights`, and `daily inspiration`.
 I hope this blog becomes a source of value for you.

 Thanks!

----
-Almost forgot, my hobby is coding things that I feel can serve my life.
-Especially hate `English`, it's terrible, this About page is written by me based on google translate.

-Thanks again!